RLOpenCatalyst/catdocs/Catalyst/source/gallerydefined.rst

  * Click on New button provided
  * Enter the template name in the Template Name field
  * Upload an Icon by clicking on the Browse button
- * Choose the template type 'CloudFormation from the Template Type drop down list
+ * Choose the template type 'CloudFormation' from the Template Type drop down list
  * Choose the Organization from the Organizationdrop down list
  * Browse the Template File
  * Click on Save button